 In one of the best mountaineering movies made, filmmaker Nick Ryan interviews the survivors of the 2008 K2 expedition and, together with footage recorded on the mountain, offers an insight into the reasons behind the 11 lives lost.

-The story of the 1996 climbing expedition in which two groups attempted to reach the summit of Mount Everest.
+The story of the tragic 1996 climbing expedition in which two groups attempt to reach the summit of Everest.
 Although the groups had plenty of experience and training, nothing prepares them for the oncoming freak storm.

 This film documents the first conquest of Everest by Hillary and Norgay.
 Charting the treacherous conditions endured during the 1953 expedition, the film uses re-enactments and archive footage to recount the event that would stun the world.

-The incredible story of climber Aron Ralston’s remarkable adventure to save himself after a boulder crushes his arm and traps him.
-With only a day’s worth of water, a blunt penknife and the will to endure he does everything he can to survive.
+The unbelievable account of Aron Ralston’s remarkable adventure to save himself after a boulder crushes his arm and traps him.
+With only a little water, a blunt penknife and the will to survive, he does everything in order to escape.
+Gulp.

 A college lecturer (Clint Eastwood) tops up his university wage by carrying out the occasional assassination.
 His latest assignment involves joining an expedition up the Eiger, identifying the Russian killer amongst the group, and then neutralising him.
 Classic Clint.

-A documentary exploring the mysteries around the death of mountaineers George Mallory and Andrew Sandy Irvine on Everest in 1924.
-Conrad Anker retraces their journey in an attempt to answer some of the questions around Mallory’s demise.
+One of the best movies about Everest, this documentary explores the mysteries around the death of George Mallory and Andrew Irvine on Everest in 1924.
+Conrad Anker retraces their journey in an attempt to answer some of the questions.

 Another Werner Herzog film about obsession.
 Donald Sutherland stars as Ivan, a journalist and climber who instigates a rivalry between two professional climbers: Roccia, a professional climber and Martin, a champion indoor climber.